elseano/vogue/README.markdown

 We're not talking about using REST in your application.
 That was _sooo_ Rails 2.0 - so we assume you're already using that.
 We're talking about defining standard ways in which your application responds to XML, JSON, JS, or whatever requests.

 XML/JSON POSTs should ALWAYS return either 201 or 422 errors, and should always return the object with its location, or the list of errors.

-Vogue was initially a fork of `resource_controller`, but has grown a bit since then.
-It now can work with `resource_controller`, however it's not required to use Vogue.
+Vogue was initially a fork of `resource_controller`, and so this action standardisation leverages resource_controller.
+If you're not using it, you can't use vogue's action standardisations.

 Vogue provides a few extensions to resource_controller: